Study Permit

 In addition to these documents, you may have to provide other information when you apply.
 Check the website of the visa office responsible for your country or region for local requirements.

-You can choose to apply online or through a paper application .
-Whether you apply online or by paper, we recommend you review the specific visa office requirements to your country of residence and take them into consideration when preparing your application.
+Most students will need to apply online (check the IRCC website to determine if you qualify to apply by paper).
+Whether you apply online or by paper, we recommend you review the specific visa office requirements for your country of residence and take them into consideration when preparing your application.
 Certain foreign nationals may be eligible to apply for the Study Permit at the Port of Entry (POE).

 When you complete the Study Permit Made Outside Canada (IMM1294) application form, you must include the University of Alberta Designated Learning Institution (DLI) number.